Sustainable travel in Iceland

 Join us towards a more sustainable future

 Integrating sustainability into our travel plans and other actions in life is the key to the global and local welfare of ecosystems, cultures, and communities.
 Therefore, we have gathered some information on sustainability and tourism to help you plan your travels in Iceland.
-It includes ten sustainable travel tips, information about environmental certifications, and a carbon footprint calculator.
+It includes a carbon footprint calculator, ten sustainable travel tips and more.

 Vakinn is an official quality and environmental certification for Icelandic tourism, run by the Icelandic Tourist Board.
 The Vakinn logo helps you find businesses that operate in an ethical, professional and sustainable way.

-Climate changes cause threats to wildlife and communities
+Climate changes create threats for wildlife and communities

 Climate changes significantly and directly affect Icelandic nature and communities.
 Many seabirds and marine life species face rapidly changing environments and even threats of extinction.
 For instance, Iceland's signature bird, the Atlantic puffin, is now listed as critically endangered on the IUCN red list for birds.
 Climate change also leads to hazards for small coastal villages in the East- and Westfjords.
 More frequent and intense rainfall events, and thawing permafrost in the steep mountains that envelope the fjords, lead to an increased risk of landslides.